rugix/meta-rugix/README.md

 ## Rugix BSP Layers

-A Rugix BSP layer configures the image build for a specific target, defining how the disk is partitioned, how the system boots, what packages are required, and what build artifacts are produced.
+A Rugix BSP layer configures the image build for a specific target, defining how the disk is partitioned, how the system boots, and what additional packages are required.
 All integration is driven by the `rugix` distro feature.
 When enabled, the core classes apply the BSP configuration to every image automatically.

 A BSP layer typically provides: